mobile app bar

 Giannis Antetokounmpo

-It wasn’t the happiest return for Giannis Antetokounmpo back to NBA action, but at the very least it was a return.
-His appearance against the Boston Celtics on Monday night was his first game since January 23rd when he suffered a right calf strain.
-Following what was an unfortunate loss for the Bucks, Giannis decided to shed light on his recovery.
+It wasn’t the happiest return to NBA action for Giannis Antetokounmpo, but it was a return nonetheless.
+Giannis played against the Boston Celtics on Monday night, his first game since January 23 when he suffered a right calf strain.
+And the Bucks lost 81-108.

-Giannis played just 25 minutes, being under minutes restriction and put up 19 points.
-That made him the highest scorer on his team, as they lost 81-108.
-Their record now stands at 26-34, and they remain three games behind the No. 10 position — the last play-in spot.
+Giannis played just 25 minutes because he is under a minutes restriction, and put up 19 points.
+That made him the highest scorer on his team.
+The Bucks, who are 26-34, remain three games behind the No. 10 position (the last play-in spot) in the East.

-Giannis is still far from his best, and he could surely play a big role in turning the Bucks’ season around.
-But that doesn’t mean he will rush himself back.
-It’s also why he took his time with recovery, something he admittedly wouldn’t have done a few years ago.
+Evidently, the Greek Freak is still far from his best, but he could still play a big role in turning the Bucks’ season around.
+However, that doesn’t mean he will rush himself back.
+It’s also why he took his time before getting back on the court, something he admittedly wouldn’t have done a few years ago.

-“I’m 31 years old, just gotta be able to be more smarter moving forward because things that I was able to do in the past, maybe I’m not able to do now,” the Greek Freak said on the same day.
+“I’m 31 years old, just gotta be able to be more smarter moving forward because things that I was able to do in the past, maybe I’m not able to do now,” the Greek Freak said.

 “And I’ve just gotta be more methodical with my rehab, the way I take care of my body, the way that I play.
 But yeah, that’s pretty much it.
-Moving forward, I just gotta be smarter.”
+Moving forward, I just gotta be smarter,” he added.

-The Bucks also wouldn’t want to lose Giannis for longer.
-The last month and a half have been difficult, and although they came into the Celtics game winning 8 of their last 10 games, the victories were mostly against teams that were tanking.
+The Bucks also wouldn’t want to not have Giannis for too long.
+The last one-and-a-half months have been difficult.
+Although they came into the Celtics game having won eight of their last 10 games, the victories were mostly against teams that were tanking.

 About the author